2006

 The game turned sharply after the break.
 West Coast took over the midfield through Ben Cousins, Dean Cox, Daniel Kerr and Chris Judd and with a quarter to play, the margin was eight points in Adelaide’s favour.
 But West Coast again dominated the next 15 minutes, hit the front for the first time and was 16 points clear before the Crows could reply.

 Just when it seemed over, Adelaide made a late surge.
-Bock goaled twice, his second difficult kick from wide in the outer forward pocket cutting the gap to four points.
+Bock goaled twice, his second difficult kick from wide in the outer forward pocket cutting the gap to four points with 16 seconds to play.
 But West Coast won a free at the next centre bounce, held possession and kicked a goal after the siren.

 A week later the Eagles won the 2006 AFL Premiership with a one-point win over Sydney.